24JV12/24JV12/README.md

 - 💞️ I’m looking to collaborate on ... i think never
 - 📫 How to reach me ...
 DON'T
 - 😄 Pronouns: ...
 Polar Bear
 - ⚡ Fun fact: ...
-I have 15hrs a day
+I have 15hrs a day not 24hrs like you